Reedyuk/blue-falcon/README.md

 ## Examples

-This repo contains examples for ios(todo) and android(todo) in the examples folder, install its dependencies, and run it locally:
+This repo contains examples for ios(todo) and android in the examples folder, install its dependencies, and run it locally:

 ## Support